Interview About the Case / Entrevista sobre el caso

 What You Can Do

+If you wish to send a letter to the El Salvadoran Minister of Justice on Teodora’s behalf, a sample is here.
 Additional background information on El Salvador’s draconian abortion laws, which punish women with lengthy prison sentences, please see AIUSA Group 11’s area page on El Salvador.